aws-samples/container-patterns/pattern/nginx-reverse-proxy-sidecar-ecs-fargate-task/index.md

 ---
-title: NGINX reverse proxy sidecar for a container in Amazon ECS and AWS Fargate
+title: NGINX reverse proxy sidecar for a container hosted with Amazon ECS and AWS Fargate
 description: >-
   How to run a sidecar NGINX reverse proxy to offload heavy work and protect your containerized application from bad traffic.
 filterDimensions: